South Alabama Jaguars men's basketball: Arena

 The Mitchell Center 10,041-seat multi-purpose arena was built in 1998.
 It is home to the University of South Alabama Jaguars men's and women's basketball teams.
 The 2001 and 2008 Sun Belt Conference men's basketball tournaments were held at the Mitchell Center.

-Prior to moving into the Mitchell Center, the Jaguars had played their home games from 1968–1998 at the Jag Gym and the Mobile Civic Center Arena.
+Prior to moving into the Mitchell Center, the Jaguars had played their home games from 1968 to 1998 at the Jag Gym and the Mobile Civic Center.

 Mascot

-In 1965 the South Alabama Board of Trustees selected the Jaguar as the University's official mascot and during the late 1960s, USA housed a live Jaguar on the campus.
-However, the University later decided against housing a live animal on campus after Mischka, the jaguar, was accidentally set free on the campus after someone made the mistake of leaving her pen door unlocked.
+In 1965 the South Alabama Board of Trustees selected the Jaguar as the university's official mascot and during the late 1960s, USA housed a live Jaguar on the campus.
+However, the university later decided against housing a live animal on campus after Mischka, the jaguar, was accidentally set free on the campus after someone made the mistake of leaving her pen door unlocked.

 In the 1971 Retrospect (Yearbook) a person is seen wearing a jaguar costume with a paper mache head covered with spotted fur.
 By 1972, the costume had changed to a look that showed the persons face and included a fur hat and body.
 In the late 1970s a mascot-naming contest was held and the name South Paw was chosen.
 In 1986 USA began its first structured mascot program, building the image of South Paw that exists today.
 A new costume with an enlarged soft head with comical expression have now replaced the old paper mache head.

 Miss Pawla joined South Paw in 1992.
 Today, the duo of South Paw and Miss Pawla represent the Jaguars at USA athletic competitions and other events throughout the Mobile community.